 What’s the most important unsolved problem in chemistry?
 It’s a deceptively simple question.
 You could ask 100 different chemists and get 100 different answers.
 Chemistry is the central science, with ties to every other scientific discipline.
-It’s only natural that someone studying physical chemistry would have a very different answer than a biochemistry researcher.
+It’s only natural that someone studying physical chemistry would have a very different selection for the most important unsolved problems in chemistry than a biochemistry researcher.

 But just because there isn’t a single correct answer doesn’t mean the question isn’t worth asking.
-Debates like this help us have larger conversations about the nature of progress, the value of knowledge, and the challenges faced by humanity.
-Plus, they can be a lot of fun.
+Debates like this about unsolved problems in chemistry help us have larger conversations about the nature of progress, the value of knowledge, and the challenges faced by humanity.
+Plus, talking about unsolved problems in chemistry can be a lot of fun.

 As part of our new report on the Top 10 Trends Driving Science, we asked a dozen editors of ACS journals for their take on “the most important unsolved problem.”
 Here are their answers: